Academy Curriculum

 Seminars & Lectures

-Monday through Friday of each week, every faculty member will present a 45-minute seminar or lecture.
+Monday through Friday of each week, faculty members will present 45-minute seminars and lectures.
 These will cover a wide range of topics related to performance practice, musicology, and career development.
 Those scheduled for Week Two will be open to the public.

 Full Ensemble